Sam McKewon's Big Ten football power rankings, Week Nine

 6. Maryland (2-3)

-The Terps could have clinched a bowl game with a win over Rutgers, but now they’re playing for one for sure.
-Beat the Spartans, and go somewhere warmer than College Park, Maryland, on Saturday night.
+The Terps could have clinched a bowl with a win over Rutgers, now they’re playing for one for sure.
+Beat the Spartans, and go somewhere warmer than College Park, Maryland.

 7. Minnesota (3-3)